Jeremy Bolm: Musical influences

 Jeremy Bolm described himself as being a "metalhead" (or a fan of metal) throughout middle school and most of high school.
 The first live concert Bolm ever saw was David Bowie with Nine Inch Nails in 1995.
 Growing up in California in the 1990s, he saw local nu metal bands such as Linkin Park, Papa Roach, System of a Down and Static-X perform live before the genre saw mainstream success.

 His interest in hardcore music grew after discovering Victory Records in the 1990s.
 Early Victory artists he recalls enjoying include Inner Strength, Earth Crisis, Snapcase, Bloodlet, Deadguy and Strife.

 Other endeavors

 Secret Voice

 In 2012, Jeremy Bolm launched his own independent record label titled Secret Voice.
 The label is an imprint under Jacob Bannon of Converge's own label, Deathwish Inc. Secret Voice's debut release was the self-titled 7-inch EP by the Canadian punk band Single Mothers.
+The name of the label is a reference to Bolm’s “secret voice,” a deeper vocal register he has said he is capable of using but does not normally speak in.